miralsuthar/poke-lens/README.md

-We tried taking an innovative approach to getting the features from Oracle.
+We tried taking an innovative approach to getting the features from Oracle (explained further in article).
 Our transform function is
 ```js
 function transform(arg) {